How to Exfoliate Skin (and Why It's So Important)

 What is Exfoliating

-AHA is the abbreviation of alphahydroxy acid.
-Glycol acid and lactic acid are 2 types of AHA.
-BHA is short for betahydroxy acid, sometimes better known as salicylic acid.
-Products containing these ingredients are mainly used to remove dead skin cells, in other words exfoliating.
+AHA is the abbreviation of alpha hydroxy acid.
+Glycolic acid and lactic acid are two types of AHA.
+BHA is short for beta hydroxy acid, commonly known as salicylic acid.
+Products containing these ingredients are available in different concentrations to target the exfoliation needs of different skin types and concerns.

 How Does Exfoliating Work?

-Your skin naturally sheds dead skin cells.
-This natural process can become obstructed due to sun damage, dry or oily skin, genetics or a skin concern.
-The consequence is dull-looking or dry skin, clogged pores, breakouts, milia or an uneven skin tone.
+Your skin naturally sheds dead skin cells, a process that’s imperceptible but can become faulty.
+Skin's natural exfoliation process can become obstructed due to sun damage, dry or oily skin, genetics or various skin concerns.
+The consequences can be dull-looking or dry, rough textured skin, clogged pores, breakouts, milia, blackheads and uneven skin tone.

-An exfoliant helps to restore the natural process.
-If you remove dead skin cells gently then you can stop pores from becoming clogged, help to stop breakouts, visibly lessen the depth of wrinkles and even rehydrate dry skin.
-You instantly look younger.
+A leave-on, non-abrasive exfoliant helps to restore the natural process.
+If you remove dead skin cells gently then you can stop pores from becoming clogged, help to control breakouts, visibly lessen the depth of wrinkles and even rehydrate dry skin.
+Your skin will look younger, pratically overnight.
+An exfoliant can:

-- bringing clarity to a dull/uneven skin tone
+- bring clarity to a dull/uneven skin tone

 Which Should I Use: Glycolic Acid or Salicylic Acid?